killerstorm/auto-ml-runner/README.md

 # Auto ML Runner

-NOTE: CURRENTLY LACKING EXIT CRITERIA AND ABORT ON FATAL ERROR.
 USE AT YOUR OWN RISK, it WILL RUN AI-GENERATED CODE without SANDBOX OF ANY KIND.

 An automated ML experiment runner that uses LLMs to iteratively improve code and achieve experimental goals.